fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

-An objective of the work in the Privacy-Enhanced RTP Conferencing (PERC) working group is to ensure that endpoints in a multimedia conference have access to the end-to-end (E2E) key material used to encrypt and authenticate Real-time Transport Protocol (RTP) [@!RFC3550] packets, while the Media Distribution Device (MDD) does not.
-At the same time, the MDD needs access to key material used for hop-by-hop (HBH) encryption and authentication.
+An objective of the work in the Privacy-Enhanced RTP Conferencing (PERC) working group is to ensure that endpoints in a multimedia conference have access to the end-to-end (E2E) and hop-by-hop (HBH) key material used to encrypt and authenticate Real-time Transport Protocol (RTP) [@!RFC3550] packets, while the Media Distribution Device (MDD) has access only to the hop-by-hop (HBH) key material for encryption and authentication.

 This specification defines a tunneling protocol that enables the MDD to tunnel DTLS [@!RFC6347] messages between an endpoint and the KMF, thus